ComPath/compath-resources/README.rst

 -------------
 We have distinguished between two types of relationships between pathways (mappings): “equivalentTo” and “isPartOf”.

 - equivalentTo.
-Both pathways refer to the same biological process.
+An undirected relationship denoting both pathways refer to the same biological process.
 The requirements for this relationship are:

-  - The pair must share at least a certain degree of similarity.
-In other words, only pathways with at least 1 overlapping gene can be mapped with this relationship.

-  - Equal scope and context.
+  - Scope: both pathways represent the same biological pathway information.
+  - Similarity: both pathways must share at minimum of one overlapping gene.
+  - Context: both pathways should take place in the same context (e.g., cell line, physiology)

 - isPartOf.
-This type of mapping represents a hierarchical relationship between the pathway 1 (child) and 2 (parent).
-Meaning that pathway 1 is a subset of pathway 2 (e.g., Reactome pathway hierarchy).
+A directed relationship denoting the hierarchical relationship between the pathway 1 (child) and 2 (parent).
+The requirements are:

+  - Subset: The subject (pathway 1) is a subset of pathway 2 (e.g., Reactome pathway hierarchy).
+  - Similarity: same as above
+  - Context: same as above